andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 **Seed of Flesh**: Main Action.
 Lasts 1 scene.
 This small, fleshy seed can be thrown & sprouts into a copy of the creature that threw it, albeit naked & unequipped, w/ 6 HP.
 It can't cast spells or use arts, but will obey even suicidal commands.

-**Stonepeg**: These devices are always found in groups of 1d4+2 pegs, each 1 appearing to be a glyphed metal rod ~1' in length w/ a chisel-shaped tip.
+**Stonepeg**: These devices are always found in groups of 1d4+2 pegs, each appearing to be a glyphed metal rod ~1' in length w/ a chisel-shaped tip.
 If thrust firmly into a stone or earthen surface, the peg will effortlessly sink into the material & become as firm & fixed as if it were cemented in place.
 The peg can only be freely removed by the person who sank it into place, otherwise requiring that it be chiseled out w/ a scene's Effort & the correct tools.

 **Stutter Hatchet**: +1 hand axe.
 Inanimate matter damaged by the hatchet will return to its unbroken state @ dawn if the flat of the axe is tapped against its largest fragment of it.
 If destroyed thoroughly fragments may be missing from the reformed object.

-**Vessel of Hours**: Instant Action. the bearer can invoke this clock-like object to undo their actions & any consequences for the immediate turn, resetting their turn back to its beginning.
+**Vessel of Hours**: Instant Action.
+The bearer can invoke this clock-like object to undo their actions & any consequences for the immediate turn, resetting their turn back to its beginning.
 This object & others of its kind will only work once for any given user.

 **Vothite Icon**: Range: 30'.
 Requires 1 free hand & LoS.
 Main Action.
 When a human/demihuman 1st sees this incomprehensible icon, they must make a Mental Save.
 Failure = loss of their next Round's Action.
 Can't affect the same creature x2.